m1gwings/livegollection-example-app/README.md

 ```
 I'd like to emphasize (as mentioned in the comment) that it's IMPORTANT to set the message ID retreived from the database when we add a new message to the chat in Create.
 ## Implement server executable
-We need to write backend logic in order to serve static contents (that will be added to the project in the next steps) and register livegollection handler to the HTTP server.
+We need to write backend logic in order to serve static content (that will be added to the project in the next step) and register livegollection handler to the HTTP server.

 In particular for the second point we need to download and add to our dependencies the livegollection library:
 ```bash